CITTAVIVEKA

 Dhamma Teachings

-Commencing on 31 August, a Dhamma talk will be offered every Saturday evening, beginning with chanting and silent meditation at 7.30 pm.
+A Dhamma talk is offered every Saturday evening, beginning with chanting and silent meditation at 7.30 pm.

 On most Full and New Moons, the Cittaviveka community will hold a meditation vigil at 7.30 pm, continuing until midnight.
 The evening programme will include chanting, silent meditation and some form of a Dhamma teaching, either a reading or a recorded talk.
 Please feel free to join us for as much of the evening as you wish.
 You can download a calendar showing the lunar days using this link.